 Fr.
 Clement T. Greenan, O.P.
-Endowed Fund to Support the Chaplaincy
+Endowment to Support the Chaplaincy

 Established in 2016 following the death of Canterbury’s beloved Fr.
 Greenan to fund the purchase and maintenance of all vestments, liturgical and ecclesiastical needs, as well as provide for a special fund to use at the chaplain’s discretion.

 Established in 2013 by the friends and family of Tom & Betsy Sheehy to support the best teachers for our students.